akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ```

 ## Cleaning Up Akka.Persistence Shard State
-In the normal operation of an Akka.NET cluster, the sharding system automatically terminates and rebalances Akka.Cluster.Sharding regions gracefully whenever an `ActorSystem` terminates.
+In the normal operation of an Akka.NET cluster, the sharding system automatically terminates and re-balances Akka.Cluster.Sharding regions gracefully whenever an `ActorSystem` terminates.

 However, in the event that an `ActorSystem` is aborted as a result of a process / hardware failure it's possible that when using `akka.cluster.sharding.state-store-mode=persistence` leftover sharding data can still be present inside the Akka.Persistence journal and snapshot store - which will prevent the Akka.Cluster.Sharding system from recovering and starting up correctly the next time it's launched.